Bahus/easy_cache/README.md

 # Simple examples

 Code examples is the best way to show power of the package.
-Decorator can be simply used with default parameters only:
+Decorators can be simply used with default parameters only:

 ```python
 from easy_cache import ecached, create_cache_key